stereobooster/itemsjs/README.md

 # Fork of ItemsJS

 - ported to typescript.
-More prcise type signature than `@types/itemsjs`
+More precise type signature than `@types/itemsjs`
 - compiles down to ES modules.
 Smaller bundle size (10kb instead of 100kb)
 - other small improvements